 If you’re interested in having your very own air scrubber to clean your indoor air, talk to one of Air America’s experts today.

 The best types of windows for cross ventilation.

 If you have windows or doors on the opposite sides of the room from one another, you should be able to achieve cross ventilation.
 However, hot air rises, which means cross ventilation is far more effective when the window that the breeze is flowing through is opened at the bottom and the window at the opposite side of the room is opened at the top.
 This process encourages the warm air gathering at the roof to be pushed through the room to the outside.
 So what type of windows can be opened at both the top and the bottom?
 That would be double hung windows!
 Double hung windows allow you to change the configuration of your sashes according to the direction that the breeze is flowing so that you can always have cross ventilation in your home.

 Natural ventilation for rooms with only one window.

 Double hung windows utilise two moveable windows sashes so that you can have the window open at both the top and the bottom.
 Sash balances are the spring mechanisms that allow for the window sashes to move smoothly, one in front of the other.
-Double hung windows are particularly good for promoting natural ventilation in rooms that cannot achieve cross ventilation.
+Double hung windows, along with the right tools for the best sealant finish, are particularly good for promoting natural ventilation in rooms that cannot achieve cross ventilation.
 In this instance, you can open both the bottom and the top of the double hung window and the cool air will enter through the lower opening, while the stagnant air escapes through the top.
 It isn’t quite as effective as cross ventilation, especially when there is a breeze, but it allows fresh air to enter the room and hot air to leave.